 At the Tashkent Summit of 1996, the need for regular multilateral consultations and technical meetings was recognized, as well as the need for consistent implementation of the decisions.
 Accordingly, it was decided to establish the Secretariat of the Summit of Turkic Speaking States.

 At the Astana Summit of 1998, the Statute of the Secretariat was adopted and at the Baku Summit of 2000, it was decided to establish the Permanent Secretariat in Türkiye.
 However, due to Uzbekistan’s attendance at a lower level at subsequent summits and due to Turkmenistan’s reservations over some issues, concrete steps towards the establishment of the Secretariat could not be taken.

 Nine Summits have been held in Almaty, Bishkek, Gabala, Bodrum, Astana, Cholpon-Ata, Baku, Istanbul and Samarkand since the establishment of the organization.
-Heads of State also met online at the Extraordinary Summit in April 2020 and the Unofficial Turkistan Summit in March 2021.
+Heads of State also met at two Extraordinary Summits in April 2020 (online) and March 2023 (in Ankara) as well as at the Unofficial Turkistan Summit in March 2021 (online).

 This major annual event is convened with the participation of the Presidents of Member States, Foreign Ministers and other Ministers as appropriate.